Covid 19 coronavirus: British PM's adviser Dominic Cummings drove 400km while he had virus symptoms

 Britain's official death toll among people with the coronavirus stands at 36,675 after 282 more deaths were reported Saturday.
 That is the second-highest confirmed total in the world after the United States.

-Epidemiologist Neil Ferguson stepped down as government scientific adviser earlier this month after a newspaper disclosed that his girlfriend had crossed London to stay with him during the lockdown.
-In April, Catherine Calderwood resigned as Scotland's chief medical officer after twice traveling from Edinburgh to her second home.
+Epidemiologist Neil Ferguson stepped down as government scientific adviser this month after a newspaper disclosed that his girlfriend had crossed London to stay with him during the lockdown.
+In April, Catherine Calderwood resigned as Scotland's chief medical officer after twice travelling from Edinburgh to her second home.

 - AP